JanssenProject/home/README.md

 ```

+# Brief Description

+The goal of the Janssen Project is to enable organizations to build a scalable centralized authentication and authorization service using free open source software.
+The components of the project today include implementations of the OAuth, OpenID Connect and FIDO standards.
+New components may be added as the technology evolves.

 # Project Goal

-The goal of the Janssen Project is to build the world's fastest cloud native identity and access management ("IAM") platform.
+Using the Janssen Project components, you can build a world class cloud native identity and access management ("IAM") platform.

+But why should you?
 Why not outsource IAM to a SaaS?
 Well, if you can, you should!
 But there are a few reasons why you may not want to:
 1. Your service has a large number of users or devices
 2. The privacy or security profile of a hosted solution is not acceptable
 3. You need the freedom to customize